-- 3) To select Outside Director candidates, after the Nominating Committee confirms the selection process, the members of this committee determine the careers and skills that will be required of new Outside Directors in order to enable them to be a good match with Outside Directors to be reelected.
-The purpose is to receive beneficial oversight and advice concerning management issues at the Company. - 4) The Nominating Committee chairman asks for a broad range of recommendations for candidates, irrespective of gender, based on information from Nominating Committee members, other Outside Directors and the President and CEO.
+3) To select Outside Director candidates, after the Nominating Committee confirms the selection process, the members of this committee determine the careers and skills that will be required of new Outside Directors in order to enable them to be a good match with Outside Directors to be reelected.
+The purpose is to receive beneficial oversight and advice concerning management issues at the Company.

+4) The Nominating Committee chairman asks for a broad range of recommendations for candidates, based on information from Nominating Committee members, other Outside Directors and the President & CEO.
 To provide reference information, the Board of Directors Office distributes to Nominating Committee members etc. a candidate database, centered on "chairmen" of excellent companies, that includes information about independence, age, concurrent positions and other characteristics of candidates.

+5) The Nominating Committee takes into consideration the items listed below in order to narrow down the number of candidates, from the recommended individuals obtained through the preceding process in order to determine an order of priority.

+- Selection standards for Directors - Standard for independence of Outside Directors - Balance of career and skill required for Outside Directors and diversity

+6) Using the order of priority for candidates, the Nominating Committee chairman and Chairman of the Board of Directors visit and approach the candidates to serve as an Outside Director.

+<Inside Directors>

-- 5) The Nominating Committee takes into consideration the items listed below in order to narrow down the number of candidates, irrespective of gender, from the recommended individuals obtained through the preceding process in order to determine an order of priority. - Selection standards for Directors - Standard for independence of Outside Directors - Balance of career and skill required for Outside Directors and diversity - 6) Using the order of priority for candidates, the Nominating Committee chairman and Chairman of the Board of Directors visit and approach the candidates to serve as an Outside Director. - <Inside Directors> - 7) Draft proposals for Inside Director candidates are determined by discussions between the Chairman of the Board of Directors and the President and CEO, while placing emphasis on the following points. - Selection standards for Directors - Roles of Directors who do and do not concurrently serve as Executive Officers - Required skills, experience and other characteristics of Directors who do and do not concurrently serve as Executive Officers - 8) The Nominating Committee uses the draft proposals to examine the candidates.
+7) Candidates for Inside Director are jointly proposed with the Nominating Committee following discussions between the Chairman of the Board of Directors and the President & CEO concerning proposed candidates for Non-executive Directors and Directors who concurrently serve as Executive Officers based on the President & CEO sharing his plan for the executive system for the next fiscal year with the Chairman of the Board of Directors, with emphasis placed on the following points.

+- Selection standards for Directors - Roles of Directors who do and do not concurrently serve as Executive Officers - Required skills, experience and other characteristics of Directors who do and do not concurrently serve as Executive Officers

+8) The Nominating Committee uses the draft proposals to examine the candidates.